-Narendra Modi asks BJP leadership to provide names of ministers who skip Parliament duty
+Narendra Modi asks BJP leadership for names of ministers who skip Parliament duty

 He asked Union ministers to stick to their roster duties and carry out work assigned to them.
 Modi said the ongoing Monsoon Session could be extended if it was necessary to pass the government’s legislative measures.
 The Monsoon Session is scheduled to conclude on July 26.

-Earlier this month, Modi had said that the BJP was closely watching members who attend Parliament and those who had been skipping sittings or debates, in both the Houses and on panels, Hindustan Times reported.
+Earlier this month, Modi had said that the BJP was taking note of members who attended Parliament and those who skipped sittings or debates in both the Houses and on panels, Hindustan Times reported.
 “I rank everyone according to all this and then decide the ministers,’’ Modi had said at the BJP’s parliamentary party meeting on July 2.

 Parliamentary Affairs Minister Pralhad Joshi said Modi asked MPs to support their constituencies by playing a leading role in its development.
 Joshi, quoting the prime minister, said MPs should take up a social cause as a “mission” apart from carrying out their duties as MPs so that they are remembered for their work.